firesharkstudios/butterfly-server/docs/README.md

 ### Overview

-An [IWebApi](api/Butterfly.Core.WebApi/IWebApi) instance allows defining a RESTlike API using the HTTP GET and POST verbs like this...
+[IWebApi](api/Butterfly.Core.WebApi/IWebApi) allows defining a RESTlike API using the HTTP GET and POST verbs like this...

 ```cs
 webApi.OnPost("/api/todo/insert", async (req, res) => {